 The Indian currency is the Indonesian Rupiah.
 The conversion rate is around 1 IDR to 0.00005 GBP, 0.00005 EUR and 0.00006 USD

 If you are joining an expedition as an unqualified diver, your expedition fee will include the use of Buoyancy Control Device (BCD) and a full regulator set (1st, 2nd Stage, Octopus and SPG) for the first week.
 If you are joining an expedition as a PADI Open Water qualified diver your expedition fee will include the use of Buoyancy Control Device (BCD) and a full regulator set (1st, 2nd Stage, Octopus and SPG) for the first week.
 If you are joining an expedition as a PADI Advanced Open Water qualified diver or above, you will need to bring your own equipment, including BCD and full regulator set.

-It is however possible to rent some of these items on site, whether you are a qualified or un-qualified diver, if you do not wish to carry them while on further travels.
+However, it is possible to rent some of these items on site (whether you are a qualified or un-qualified diver) if you do not wish to carry them while on further travels.
 The following items are available for rental on-site (costs are per week and in Pounds Sterling £):

 - Buoyancy Control Device (BCD) - £10

 - Full regulator set (1st, 2nd stage, Octopus and SPG) - £10

 - Mask & Snorkel - £10

 - Wet suit - £10